Europex moves to new headquarters

-Europex starts into 2017 with new premises.
-After being located in the Rue Montoyer for 8 years, the move to the Rue Archimède 44 represents another important milestone for the Association, which is celebrating its 15th anniversary this year.
-The new location near the Berlaymont building, the heart of the European district, accommodates an expending personnel, providing an even stronger presence in Brussels and a more accessible venue for meetings, events and other occasions.
+Europex starts 2017 with a move to new premises.
+After being located in the Rue Montoyer for 8 years, the move to Rue Archimède 44 represents another important milestone for the Association, which is celebrating its 15th anniversary this year.
+The new location near the Berlaymont building, the heart of the European district, accommodates an expanding team, providing an even stronger presence in Brussels and a more accessible venue for meetings and other events.

 General Assembly elects Karol Peršolja as new Board member